lopezdsr/sql-query/data_skipping.md

 Index management, also referred to as data skipping, can significantly boost performance and reduce cost of SQL queries by skipping over irrelevant data objects, based on a summary metadata associated with each object.
 Data skipping indexes apply to structured data sets in {{site.data.keyword.cos_full}} and they store summary metadata for each object in the data set.
+The indexes are stored on Cloud {{site.data.keyword.cos_short}} on a user provided bucket, just as the indexed data itself.
-The summary metadata is significantly smaller than the data itself and can be indexed.
-SQL queries benefit from an index by skipping over all objects whose metadata does not overlap with the summary metadata in the index.
+SQL queries benefit from an index by skipping over all objects whose metadata indicate that they are not relevant for the given query.

 ## Benefits
 {: #benefits_ds}